martybruck/debt_calculator/trueaccord/README.md

 - Additional unit tests.
 This was the bare minimum for the complicated logic
 - Additional validation in the code.
 Current code assumes good data.
 Added a few TODOs for this
 - See other TODOs in the code.

-- I think the overlap between the Json input objects and the calculator is a bit confusing.
-If I had it all to do over again, I would probably separate that out a bit more.
-I just feels a bit messy to be combining the calculators and json objects.
+N.B.
+The second commit was a major re-work from the first.
+I wasn't happy with the first version because there was too much of a mix between the calculator and the data.
+Because of this, I created the intermediate entities and then had the calculator work on the passed in data, instead of incorporating the data with the calculator.
+I thought this was much cleaner and easier to understand.